Paranoia (role-playing game): First edition

-2nd edition
+Second edition

-2nd edition credited to Costikyan, Gelber, Goldberg, Ken Rolston, and Paul Murphy was published in 1987 by West End Games.
+The second edition, is credited to Costikyan, Gelber, Goldberg, Ken Rolston, and Paul Murphy, was published in 1987 by West End Games.
 This edition can be seen as a response to the natural development of the line towards a rules-light, fast and entertaining play style.
 Here, the humorous possibilities of life in a paranoid dystopia are emphasised, and the rules are simplified.

-Metaplot and the Second Edition
+Metaplot and the second edition

-Many of the supplements released for the Second edition fall into a story arc set up by new writers and line editors that was intended to freshen up the game and broaden roleplay possibilities.
+Many of the supplements released for the second edition fall into a story arc set up by new writers and line editors that was intended to freshen up the game and broaden roleplay possibilities.
 Players could travel in space and time, play in a Computerless Alpha Complex, or an Alpha Complex in which Computer battled for control with other factions.
 Some fans criticized the change to the default narrative.
 Second edition supplements can generally be divided into four eras: